Is VORANIGO® appropriate for your patients?

 • Relevant labs: Normal BMP, LFTs, and CBC

-• Relevant MRI scans: 2-month MRI shows 2.5 cm residual tumor, mild post-surgical edema, no enhancement, and no signs of progression
+• Relevant MRI scans: 3-month post-op MRI shows 2.5 cm residual tumor, mild post-surgical edema and no enhancement

 Hypothetical patient.